openwisp/openwisp-controller/README.rst

 ------------

+ONLY A TEST: this branch will be deleted.

 **Need a quick overview?** `Try the OpenWISP Demo <https://openwisp.org/demo.html>`_.

 OpenWISP Controller is a configuration manager that allows to automate several